We will continue to search for and resolve not only long-standing social issues but also new or latent issues

 greatly to this performance.

-automating judgments when monitoring railroad tracks, a job that
+automating judgments when monitoring railroad tracks, a job that previously was only done by human patrols.
+We

-Together with
+Together with universities and outside R&D

-universities and outside R&D organizations, we are conducting research
+organizations, we are further conducting research and

 Initiatives with existing businesses